 Bad therapy, heartbreak, blackheads.
 These are just some of the swirling emotions that protagonist Sofia deals with in Blackheads, the latest stop-motion 2D short film from celebrated filmmaker Emily Ann Hoffman.
 Told through a winding narrative, the film follows Sofia’s thoughts as she attempts to reconcile her demons and her dermis.
 The film was slated as an Official Selection for SXSW 2020, before the coronavirus pandemic was even a thought.
 Even so, Hoffman’s film has screened at the Atlanta Film Festival, the GLAS Animation Festival and the Montclair Film Festival and is now available in its entirety thanks to a collaboration between MailChimp and SXSW 2020 Shorts.

-Hoffman tells FRONTRUNNER about the origins of the film, her thrilling successes, and her next steps.
+For our Spring 2020 Film cover feature, Hoffman tells FRONTRUNNER about the origins of the film, her thrilling successes, and her next steps.

 Was there a specific origin point for the film?